 Because ash trees have many genetic variants and occur right across the UK, they come into leaf at different times.
 Ash is also traditionally one of the last tree species to flush, sometimes taking as long as six weeks to do so, often as late as the end of May.
 Trees in the colder north flush later than trees in the warmer south.
 Some ash trees will break-bud, or flush, earlier than others, and some buds will produce flowers rather than new shoots.
 Some variation will be more apparent in older trees.

 Some shoots on ash trees will fail to flush altogether, while others will flush normally before showing signs of ill-health or dieback later.
 These events might mean that the trees are damaged in some way, but shoot death and dieback in ash trees can have a number of causes.

-We are very grateful for the many reports we have received.
-We are working through these, and are sorry that we might are not able to respond to each one individually.
+We are sorry that we are not able to respond to each report individually.
 However, every one of them will be assessed, and for each report we will:

 - prioritise action according to our existing knowledge of the disease's distribution and

 - decide it isn’t Chalara dieback of ash; or

 - ask for more information, which might include asking for photographs; or